 - Affiliate marketing pros and cons

-- How to attract traffic: paid or free
+- How to attract traffic: paid or organic?

 How does affiliate marketing work?

 Affiliate marketing is a performance-based model where a merchant rewards its affiliates for attracting visitors or customers.
 Affiliate management refers to the process of establishing and scaling relationships with a myriad of marketers that drive traffic and sales.